Viorel/RegExpress/README.md

 ﻿# RegExpress

-A tester for Regular Expressions.
+A tester for researching Regular Expression engines.
 Made in Visual Studio 2022 using C#, C++, WPF, .NET 9.

 It includes the following Regular Expression engines: